Section One: The Artistic Interview

 - List your experience in drama over the past two years.

-- What role would you most like to play someday?
-Why?
+- What show would you like to be a part of someday?
+What role/job in the production

 Section Two: The Artistic Performance

-- Submit some evidence of your interest in theatre.
+- Submit some evidence of your involvement in theatre.
 For example:

 - a monologue performance